mhjort/clj-lambda-utils/README.md

 (aws/install-lambda stage-name config jar-file opts)
 ```

-Config is a vector of configurations.
-See example from Leiningen plugin documentation above.
+where `config` is a vector of configuration options; see the example from the Leiningen plugin documentation above.

 ## License

-Copyright © 2016 Markus Hjort
+Copyright © 2016-2017 Markus Hjort

 Distributed under the Eclipse Public License 1.0.